 To Chopra, the answers to our health and happiness can be found internally.
 His message has certainly resonated with the greater public.
 In total, Chopra has published 86 books, which includes 14 bestsellers such as The Seven Spiritual Laws of Success, which have been translated into a number of different languages.
 Chopra has also contributed as a regular columnist for the San Francisco Chronicle and the Washington Post.

 In June 1999, Time magazine dubbed Chopra "the poet-prophet of alternative medicine" and called him one of the top 100 heroes of the century.

 He regularly brought his message to the Oprah Winfrey Show and was a confidante of pop superstar Michael Jackson.

 His career has even seen him delve into the music-making business.
 He's collaborated with a range of artists, from Madonna to Dave Stewart of the 1980s band the Eurythmics.

-Deepak Chopra is married to his longtime wife, Rita.
+Chopra married his wife, Rita, in 1970.
 The Chopras, who have two grown children, reside in California.